makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

     * partially overlapping with ours, not as comprehensive like ours
 * Table SM2 categorizes many recent challenge sets along these criteria.
 Below

-## task they seek to evaluate
+## task they seek to evaluate 6

-## 4.2 linguistic phenomena they aim to study
+## 4.2 linguistic phenomena they aim to study 7

+* earlier studies emphasized exhaustivity (Cooper+ 1996; Lehmann+ 1996),
+* recent ones tend to focus on a few properties of interest.
+For example,
+  * Sennrich (2017), for MT, focusing on five properties: subject–verb agreement, noun phrase agreement, verb–particle constructions, polarity, and transliteration
+  * MT challenge set for morphology, including 14 morphological properties (Burlot and Yvon, 2017)
+  * extending Cooper+ (1996), the
+    GLUE for NLI covers more than 30 phenomena in four coarse categories (lexical semantics, predicate–argument structure, logic, and knowledge)
+  * In MT evaluation, Burchardt+ (2017) reported results using a large test suite covering 120 phenomena, partly based on Lehmann+ (1996)
+  * Isabelle+ (2017) and Isabelle and Kuhn (2018) prepared challenge sets for MT evaluation covering fine-grained phenomena at morpho-syntactic, syntactic, and lexical levels
+  * Generally, datasets that are constructed automatically tend to cover less fine-grained linguistic properties, while manually constructed datasets represent more diverse phenomena

 ## language(s) they target